timali/RetroModemSim/README.md

  - Accurate support for a variety of S-registers
  - Can be used with the console instead of a COM port

+# PETSCII Support
+AT commands can be issued either in ASCII or PETSCII, which is useful (and sometimes required) on Commodore computers.

+ASCII vs. PETSCII is auto-detected at the beginning of each AT command, so for example, one AT command can be issued in ASCII, and the next can be issued in PETSCII.

+ The one exception is the backspace character.
+The backspace character is specified in S-register 5 (defaults to 0x08), but a PETSCII backspace character (0x14) will always be interpreted as a backspace, even if the AT command was started in ASCII mode.

+This is because when some C64/C128 terminal applications are in graphics mode, they send a PETSCII backspace character, even if they send the AT command in ASCII mode.

 # Usage

     RetroModemSim comport=<COM_port> baud=<baud_rate> incomingport=<TCP_port>